 James Strittholt, Ph.D.

-He has experience working with large mammals, field research on forests and vertebrates, and has over six years high school teaching experience.
-Over the last six years, he has been principle investigator on numerous projects including nature reserve designs, conservation gap analyses, forest and watershed assessments, ecological modeling, and remote sensing applications in conservation.
+He has experience working with large mammals, field research on forests and vertebrates, and taught numerous science courses in high school for six years and several college courses in zoology and biology.
+Over the last 22 years, he has been principle investigator on numerous projects including nature reserve designs, conservation gap analyses, forest and watershed assessments, ecological modeling, and remote sensing applications in conservation.
 He has also authored numerous reports, peer-reviewed articles, and white papers.
 Finally, he has taught numerous workshops on conservation planning.
 Areas of expertise include conservation planning, landscape ecology, geographic information systems, and remote sensing.
-Jim lives with his wife Pam, their two sons Jonathan and Jacob, their daughter Sarah, and four-legged friends in Corvallis.